-5.1.1 Coordination Meetings of ME&IE Consultants
+5.1.1 Coordination Visits/Meetings of ME&IE Consultants

 Consultants conducted / performed various meetings / activities during the reporting period.
+The basic objective of these meeting is development of continuous linkages, coordination, and cooperation in order to run project activities smoothly and efficiently.
 Details of these meetings / activities are given below.

-5.1.1.1 NPC Visit to WCBA-KP
+5.1.1.1 National Project Coordinator (NPC) Visit to WCBA-KP

-Mr. Muhammad Tahir Anwar, National Project Coordinator (NPC), WCBA-KP paid visit to Peshawar and held long discussion with Dr. Usman Mustafa, TL and Mr. Muhammad Afzal Khan, Social & Gender Specialist to increase efficiency and effectiveness of the project activities in the months to come (Figure 5.1).
+Engr.
+Muhammad Tahir Anwar, National Project Coordinator (NPC), Federal Project Management Units (Water Projects).
+Ministry of National Food Security and Research, paid visit to National Office G3 (JV), Islamabad 1 Sept.
+2021 and held very fruitful discussion with Dr. Usman Mustafa, TL WCBA-KP & TL, NPIWC-II and other team members to increase efficiency and effectiveness of the project activities (Figure 5.1 and 5.2).
+The minutes of the meetings are attached as Annexure-C.